OB23B:

 The seasonal progression of rates of productivity and export from the North Pacific NASA EXPORTS field study as observed by autonomous assets (647056)

-David P Nicholson, Woods Hole Oceanographic Institution, Woods Hole, United States, Eric A D'Asaro, Applied Physics Lab, Univ of Washington, Seattle, United States, Andrea J Fassbender, NOAA Pacific Marine Environmental Laboratory, Seattle, United States, Craig Lee, Univ Washington, Seattle, United States, Melissa Omand, University of Rhode Island, Graduate School of Oceanography, Narragansett, United States, Mary Jane Perry, University of Maine, Orono, ME, United States and Andrew F Thompson, California Institute of Technology, Pasadena, United States
+David P Nicholson, Woods Hole Oceanographic Institution, Woods Hole, United States, Eric A D'Asaro, Applied Physics Lab, Univ of Washington, Seattle, United States, Andrea J Fassbender, NOAA Pacific Marine Environmental Laboratory, Seattle, WA, United States, Craig Lee, Univ Washington, Seattle, United States, Melissa Omand, University of Rhode Island, Graduate School of Oceanography, Narragansett, United States, Mary Jane Perry, University of Maine, Orono, ME, United States and Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States

 A 3-D Model of Lagrangian Marine Particles (645201)